walduae101/siraj/README.md

 ## Deployment
 This project can be deployed on various platforms.
 For detailed deployment instructions, see the [T3 Stack Deployment Guide](https://create.t3.gg/en/deployment).

-## Support
-For support, questions, or more information, join our Discord community.

 ## Contributing
 Contributions are welcome!
 If you'd like to improve Siraj or suggest new features, please fork the repository, make your changes, and submit a pull request.